Packaging apps is fun so why should we try to do anything useful out of it?

 Python's cult leader is Guido, he's the Frankenstein behind the poison that is

-PyPa, the evil organization in charge of Python packaging enslavement plan.
+PyPa, the evil organization in charge of the Python packaging enslavement plan.

 What the plan is all about?
 Taking over the world by turning Python users and